hpe-storage/python-hpedockerplugin/docs/create_snapshot_schedule.md

                                day-of-week   * or 0-6 (0 is Sunday)

 - -o scheduleName=x           This option is mandatory. x is a string which indicates name for the schedule on 3PAR.
+                              If *scheduleName=auto* is passed via docker volume create , then the schedule name is generated automatically based on timestamp.
+This is relevant for using the scheduleName in StorageClass in Kubernetes environment.
 - -o retentionHours=x         This option is not mandatory option. x is an integer, indicates number of hours this snapshot will be retained.
 - -o snapshotPrefix=x         This option is mandatory. x is prefix string for the scheduled snapshots which will get created on 3PAR
 - -o expHrs=x                 This option is not mandatory option. x is an integer, indicates number of hours after which snapshot created